Trustees

 Andrew Kent – (Independent) A confident and pro-active leader with extensive experience of managing large-scale projects while devising effective strategic planning and delivering outcomes within timescales and budgets and has extensive experience of working at Board level in educational, health, and voluntary sector organisations.

-Margaret Gostelow – Margaret is the Chair of Governors at Horizon Community College.
-Educated at Surrey University and the LSE, Margaret was a social work practitioner and manager in London for 27 years before working as a children’s guardian in the family courts and chairing child protection conferences for Barnsley Metropolitan Borough Council.
-She has been a school governor for 31 years in both primary and secondary schools and was a member of independent admission and exclusion appeal panels in London Borough Bexley for a number of years.
-She was vice chair of governors at the Kingstone School Barnsley, a member of the IEB at Wombwell High School, Barnsley and is currently chair of governors at Horizon Community College, Barnsley.
+Margaret Gostelow – Margaret was a social work practitioner and manager in London for 27 years before working as a children’s guardian in the family courts and chairing child protection conferences for BMBC.
+She has been a school governor for 31 years and was a founding member of the Barnsley Governors Association in 2010 and served a three year term as chair.

 Ian Dickinson (Independent) – Ian brings corporate experience from the finance sector to the HCAT board.
 Being a local Barnsley business professional he is keen to promote continued positive outcomes for our young people.
 Offering his perspective and ideas to ensure our continued improvement on all aspects of education.